 By completing the foregoing instructions on this page, you will have completed the steps required to obtain your Letters for a typical probate estate.

-The Issue: Having obtained your Letters, you must promptly send notice of your appointment to interested parties, namely, Descendant’s heirs and beneficiaries and, possibly, the state and federal governments, giving each of them the opportunity to take any actions they believe appropriate to protect their own interests as regards Descendant and the estate.
+The Issue: Having obtained your Letters, you must promptly send notice of your appointment to interested parties, namely, Decedent’s heirs and beneficiaries and, possibly, the state and federal governments, giving each of them the opportunity to take any actions they believe appropriate to protect their own interests as regards Decedent and the estate.

 You must provide Notice of your appointment to each of the following individuals and, depending on the circumstances described below, agencies: